Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: A Measure of Human Adaptations to AI

-Our measure of human adaptation to AI is rooted in the framework of Reinforcement learning (henceforth RL).
-RL is suitable because it is studied not just for developing an effective AI but also for explaining human skill learning.
-Many computer scientists have made RL-based AI programs that solve complex decision problems from playing complex board games to scheduling educational activities \cite{bassen2020reinforcement,mnih2013playing,nazari2018reinforcement,silver2017mastering}.
+Quantifying the quality of decisions has been made possible by the recent developments in Reinforcement Learning (henceforth RL).
+We take advantage of outputs from RL and apply them to study human adaptation to AI.
+This approach is reasonable since RL has been studied not just for developing an effective AI, but also for explaining human skill learning.
+For example, many computer scientists have made RL-based AI programs that solve complex decision problems ranging from playing complex board games to scheduling educational activities \cite{bassen2020reinforcement,mnih2013playing,nazari2018reinforcement,silver2017mastering}.
 Cognitive scientists also have used RL to study how humans learn new skills \cite{fiorillo2003discrete,holroyd2002neural,niv2009reinforcement,waelti2001dopamine}.
-Recently, those two areas of research have interacted with each other under the framework of RL \cite{botvinick2019reinforcement,dabney2020distributional,hassabis2017neuroscience}.
-It suggests that RL is a great tool to describe a commonality in how humans and AI make their choice in Markov decision processes.
+Recently, these two areas of research have interacted with each other under the framework of RL \cite{botvinick2019reinforcement,dabney2020distributional,hassabis2017neuroscience}.
+This interaction between two areas suggests that RL is a useful approach for studying how humans and AI similarly make decisions in dynamic settings.